Is League of Legends Kid-Friendly?

 But if your child is younger or struggles with self-regulation, you’re better off exploring gentler alternatives until they’re ready.

-Can you turn off chat in League of Legends?
+Can you turn off chat?

-Is League of Legends too violent for kids?
+Is it too violent for kids?

-Are there kid-friendly alternatives to League of Legends?
+Are there kid-friendly alternatives?

-How much gaming screen time is okay for kids?
+How much screen time is okay?